aarce77/fitnesspal-netcarb/README.md

 # fitnesspal-netcarb
-the MyFitnessPal net carb chrome extension
+this is a chrome extension for the MyFitnessPal website.
+The chrome extension calculates the net carb of your daily caloric intake.